zio/zio-logging/docs/log-filter.md

 ## Configuration

-configuration for log filter: `LogLevelByNameConfig`
+the configuration for filter (`LogLevelByNameConfig`) has the following structure:

 ```
 {